p2xai/gronka/CONTRIBUTING.md

 ### Building and Running

 The project uses Docker Compose with multiple services.
-The main app service runs both the Discord bot and CDN server:
+The main app service runs both the Discord bot and local server:

 ```bash
 npm run docker:up          # Start all services (app only by default)